Setting Up Experience Portal User Groups, Roles, and Permissions

 2. Your Experience Portal – where users experience and engage with content built using those assets and categories.

-These two systems don’t share permissions directly, but they work together to ensure each user group sees the right content.
+These two systems don’t share permissions directly, but they work together.
+Follow the steps below to ensure each user group sees the right content.

 1. Establish Your Category Tree and Experience Portal Category